Frequently Asked Questions

-- All business seeking certification must be already established and have a business license.
+- All businesses seeking certification must be already established and have a business license.

 - Businesses must be ready, willing and able to provide the product or service as described.

-Within the MNAA -SMWBE certification program, firms are certified in one of the following classification:
+Within BNA's SMWBE certification program, firms are certified in one of the following classifications:

-- MBE – Minority Business Enterprise (Minorities Male and Female )
+- MBE: Minority Business Enterprise (must be Minority-owned, Male or Female )

-- WBE – Women Business Enterprise (Non Minority Female)
+- WBE: Women Business Enterprise (owner must be a Caucasian Female)

-The Metropolitan Nashville Airport Authority (MNAA) office of the Business Diversity Development (BDD) has two options when seeking certification.
+Nashville International Airport (BNA)'s office of Business Diversity Development (BDD) has two options when seeking certification: